-Congratulations, you’ve made it through the first year of parenthood.
-Now it’s time to chose that first birthday outfit, bake (or buy) a smash cake, and throw that first birthday bash!
-Make it memorable—and stress free!—by following these 10 first birthday ideas for a fun party.
+Looking for 1st birthday ideas?
+Now it’s time to chose that first birthday outfit, bake (or buy) a smash cake, and throw an event that won’t leave your baby, or you, in tears.
+Make it memorable—and stress free!—by following these 12 first birthday ideas for a fun party.

 photo: Jen Moore Photography

 One of the first things you learn as a parent is that happy, stress-free occasions require a well-rested baby.
 Birthday parties are no exception, so time the bash around your baby’s naptime.
 While this may mean a different start time than Grandma expected, everybody (and especially baby!) will have a better time if you work around the sleep schedule.